SPEAK VISUALLY Receive practical tips on how to

 So, this list will cover all those possible tools you may need when working in a collaborative environment to support your design work.

-Built for designers and non-designers alike, Visme is a browser-based tool that centralizes all team activities and allows users to quickly create a variety of visual projects (i.e. presentations, infographics, web content, and more).
+Built for designers and non-designers alike, Visme is a browser-based tool that centralizes all team activities and allows users to quickly create a variety of visual projects (i.e. presentations, infographics, web content, and more that can be added to your branding, marketing or product roadmap).
 It combines the best of all worlds by offering a platform that keeps your projects organized and helps you collaborate more efficiently with your team.

 As a bonus, Visme’s collaboration platform comes with built-in analytics so you can keep tabs on each user’s workload, progress, and activity on open jobs.